dylan7474/ghostDetector/README.md

 Paranormal Audio Research Console (PARC) is a C/SDL2 application for capturing and analysing ultrasonic audio events.
 It provides real-time FFT visualisation and pattern logging for paranormal research experiments.

+The console now includes basic EVP detection.
+When audio resembling human speech is detected, the relevant segment is automatically saved as a timestamped WAV file in the working directory for later review.

 ## Building

 Run the `configure` script to verify required tools and libraries before building.